Skip to content

 • Provide information about department business and administrative practices.

-• Administer the postdoctoral trainee’s research and professional travel funds.
+• Administer the postdoctoral fellow’s research and professional travel funds.

-• Commits to providing a successful training environment for the postdoctoral trainee.
+• Commit to providing a successful training environment for the postdoctoral fellow.

-• Work with the postdoctoral trainee and mentor to assign teaching responsibilities if part of the PDT’s responsibilities.
+• Work with the postdoctoral fellow and mentor to assign teaching responsibilities if part of the fellow’s responsibilities.

-• Schools and Faculty mentors are responsible for Reappointments including issuing reappointment letters to the postdoc and the Office of the Vice Provost for Research by the renewal date.
-Should a faculty mentor choose not to reappointment the postdoc, they should follow the Penn Policy for Postdoctoral Trainees termination process.
+Please note that schools and faculty mentors are responsible for reappointments, including issuing reappointment letters to the postdoc and copying the Office of the Vice Provost for Research before the renewal date.

 Key Contacts